Atharva2006/AutoDeleteWA/README.md

 ## Usage

 Run the script:
--In the terminal, execute the Python script:
+- In the terminal, execute the Python script:

     python auto_delete_wa.py

 Modify conditions:
--You can edit the script to specify when and which messages to delete (e.g., by sender, content, or message time).
+- You can edit the script to specify when and which messages to delete (e.g., by sender, content, or message time).

 ## License

--This code is licensed under the MIT License – see the LICENSE file for details.
+- This code is licensed under the MIT License – see the LICENSE file for details.